MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/exchange-unified-messaging-online-migration-support.md

 To opt in for a planned migration, send an email request from your administrator's email address to [cvm@microsoft.com](mailto:cvm@microsoft.com) with the following information:

 - Preferred date (Tuesdays): migration waves are executed every Tuesday.
-Please select a date on a Tuesday that is not beyond 12/3/2019.
+Please select a date on a Tuesday that is not beyond December 3, 2019.

 - Tenant ID: 32 characters number in this format 0046728c-688a-4472-a38f-098fec60ac6x.
 You can find your tenant ID in the Microsoft 365 admin portal under Microsoft Entra ID, or using the following PowerShell cmdlet: `Get-CsTenant | Select ObjectId`

-You will receive an email confirmation once your tenant is successfully migrated.
+You'll receive an email confirmation once your tenant is successfully migrated.

 ## Auto attendant migration guidelines